tpierrain/NFluent/ReadMe.md

 __NFluent will make your tests__:
 + __fluent to write__: with a __[super-duper-happy](https://github.com/NancyFx/Nancy/wiki/Introduction) auto-completion 'dot' experience__.
 Indeed, just type the Check.That( followed by one of your object and a dot, and your IDE will show you all the assertions available for the type of the given object to verify.
 No more, no less (i.e. no auto completion flooding).
 + __fluent to read__: very close to plain English, making it easier for non-technical people to read test code.
-+ __fluent to troubleshoot__: every failing assertion of the NFluent library throws an Exception with a crystal-clear message status to ease your TDD experience.
++ __fluent to troubleshoot__: every failing assertion of the NFluent library throws an Exception with a crystal-clear message status to ease your TDD experience (see examples below).
 Thus, no need to set a breakpoint and to debug in order to be able to figure out what went wrong.
 + __helpful to reverse engineer legacy code__: indeed, temporarily write an on-purpose failing assert on a legacy method, so you can understand it and leverage on the "ready-to-be-copied-and-paste-for-arrays-or-collections-initialization-purpose" NFluent assert failure messages.
 + __less error-prone__: indeed, no more confusion about the order of the "expected" and "actual" values you can find in the classical .NET unit tests frameworks.